 Yes!
 If you are passionate about making sure that the campus remains a welcome, diverse and engaging place to study.
 Joining the SRC is also a great way for you to learn some fantastic skills which will benefit you professionally, such as; communication skills, negotiation skills, team-working skills, leadership experience and organisational skills.

-The group adheres to the SRC Charter and is run as a non-hierarchical group, where decisions are made through voting where 50% of all active members must vote in favour of a proposal in order for it to pass.
+The group adheres to the SRC Charter and is currently run as a non-hierarchical group, where decisions are made through voting.
+50% of all active members must vote in favour of a proposal in order for it to pass.

 We are committed to creating a welcoming Campus environment that respects and celebrates diversity and inclusivity.
 We run a variety of events and workshops that create opportunities to network and build relationships with fellow students and have some fun!